SteelPh0enix/steelph0enix.github.io/content/posts/llama-cpp-guide.md

 For all our Python needs, we're gonna need a virtual environment.
 I recommend making it outside of `llama.cpp` repo, for example - in your home directory.

+First, we need to make one.

-To create virtual environment on Linux, run this command:
+On Linux, run this command (tweak the path if you'd like):
 {.linux-bg-padded}

 ```sh
 python -m venv ~/llama-cpp-venv
 ```

-If you're using PowerShell:
+If you're using PowerShell, this is the equivalent:
 {.windows-bg-padded}

 ```powershell
 python -m venv $env:USERPROFILE/llama-cpp-venv
 ```

-If you're using cmd.exe:
+If you're using cmd.exe, this is the equivalent:
 {.windows-bg-padded}

 ```batch
 python -m venv %USERPROFILE%/llama-cpp-venv
 ```

-Then, activate it, on Linux:
+Then, we need to activate it.

+On Linux:
 {.linux-bg-padded}

 ```sh